 - Gross Earnings from Work.
 For each income, check the box to show how often the income is received: weekly, bi-week, twice per month, or monthly.

 - List gross incomes before deductions, not take-home pay.
 Do not list an hourly wage rate.
 For adults with no income to report, enter a '0' or leave the section blank.
 For season work, write in the total annual income.

 - Self-employment or Farm Income.
 List the net income per month or year after business expenses.
 A loss from farm or self-employment must be listed as 0 income and does not reduce other income.

 - All Other Gross Income.
-List gross incomes before deductions from any other sources, such as SSI, unemployment, child support, public assistance, social security, rental income or annuities.
+List gross incomes before deductions from any other sources, such as SSI, unemployment, child support, public assistance, social security, rental income, or annuities.

 - Social Security Number/Total Household Members.
 An adult household member must provide the last four digits of their Social Security number or check the box if they do not have a Social Security number.
-The total household members is reported.
+The total number of household members is reported.

 Optional: Please provide the information on ethnicity and race that is requested on the second page of the form.
 This information is not required and does not affect approval for school meal benefits.
 The information helps to ensure we are meeting civil rights requirements and fully serving our community.